Remuneration guidelines and incentives

 Guidelines for remuneration to the senior executives

-Pursuant to the Swedish Companies Act, the annual general meeting of the Company shall adopt guidelines for remuneration to the senior executives.
-The extra general meeting on 13 August 2021 resolved to adopt the below guidelines for remuneration to the senior executives for the period until the close of the annual general meeting 2022.
+Pursuant to the Swedish Companies Act, the Annual General Meeting of the Company shall adopt guidelines for remuneration to the senior executives.
+The Annual General Meeting on 17 May 2022 resolved to adopt the below guidelines for remuneration to the senior executives.
+The guidelines shall be updated when the need arises for significant changes in the guidelines, and at least every fourth year.

 General principles for remuneration and other terms and conditions